 Scientists are interested in dating the age of meteor strikes because these impacts likely played significant roles in the environmental development and history of our planet.
 For example, many people are familiar with the theory that dinosaurs were wiped out by a climatic chain reaction, triggered by a meteor that struck Mexico’s Yucatan Peninsula 66 million years ago.

 “Scientists wonder how meteor impacts might relate to the formation of the continents.
 We also would like to know when the frequency of meteor impacts declined to the point where life could emerge and thrive,” said Erickson.
 “These are all big questions in the field of science.”

 The Yarrabubba impact structure Erickson studied is located in a very remote part of Western Australia.
-The original crater is believed to have been 70 kilometers across, though its remnant today is only 20 kilometers.
+The original crater is believed to have been 70 kilometers (43 miles) across, though its remnant today is only 20 kilometers (12 miles).

 The site is so old that today it doesn’t look like the typical impact crater that would have a clearly visible rim and deep bowl.
 Instead, Yarrabubba’s once-defining features have been worn away by wind, rain and other natural forces, leaving only overgrown rocky outcrops and ridges.

 Yarrabubba’s condition means scientists can’t use the most common approach to dating craters.
 Many craters typically feature what’s called a “melt sheet,” which is a top layer of easy-to-reach rock that was heated to the point of melting and crystallized when the impact first occurred.
 That rock can be used to date the event but it’s often some of the first to be altered or weathered away, as in the case of Yarrabubba.